kedehub/kedegit/README.md

 - No capture of your intellectual property through source code analysis
 - No analysis of commit messages

-Local client sends the results from the analysis to SaaS platform.
+Local client sends the results from the analysis to the SaaS platform.

-More informatio can be found [here](https://docs.kedehub.io/kedehub/kedehub-kedegit.html)
+More information can be found [here](https://docs.kedehub.io/kedehub/kedehub-kedegit.html)

 ## Using KEDEGit

-All you need to know is in [How to use KEDEGit](./docs/howto.md) document.
+All you need to know is in the [How to use KEDEGit](./docs/howto.md) document.

 ## Get involved